sagol-python-for-neuroscientists/textbook-public/assignment6/HW6.md

 # Homework Assignment #6

-### Date: xx-xx-2018
+### Date: 18-05-2020
-### Due date: xx-xx-2018
+### Due date: 01-06-2020

 ## Three-dimensional _Submarines_ Game

-This homework has but one assignment - design a "Submarines" game.
+This homework has but one assignment - design a "Submarines" game, AKA "Battleship".
 As you might recall, in Submarines each player has a board, hidden from his or her opponent, with "submarine-like" pieces placed on it.
 At each turn a player targets a specific cell in the other player's board, in hopes of hitting a marine vessel.
 The targeted player announces if one of his vessels was